Skip to Content

 The Duomo cathedral in Milan, towering white building with a piazza in front of it

-Milan is one of the biggest cities in Northern Italy and a place you have to check out while you’re in the region.
+Milan is one of the major Italian cities in the North and a place you have to check out while you’re in the region.

 Modena